Meet The Governors

 I am passionate about our local community as I am Silloth 'born & bred' and want to provide the best opportunities for the children of Silloth.
 Our school offers a safe, calm learning environment where our children can strive to do the best they can to achieve their goals.

-I have recently joined the governing body as a co-opted member, having been keen to get involved since my little girl started in Nursery last year.
+I joined the governing body as a co-opted member, having been keen to get involved since my daughter started the school.
 I have been connected to the school for many years; having being a pupil myself I then went back some years later to do a year-long placement as part of my studies.

 In my working life, I provide business advice to Early Years providers (including schools and nurseries) on behalf of the Local Authority.
 Having trained in both childcare and business this seemed the perfect fit.
 I plan to use this knowledge in my role as a member of the Finance and Premises Committee.
 As well as my role on this committee I also have a keen interest in Early Years as I appreciate the importance a rich early education has for a child to go on to be a thriving young person.